J3fftw1/J3fftw1/README.md

 ### Hi there, I'm Panda - aka J3fftw1 👋

-I work full time contractor for the Dutch government, where I troubleshoot issues for government employees that they have with their online workspaces.
+I work as full time contractor for Tennet.

 - 🌱 I’m currently learning Java and JS.
 - 💬 Ask me about anything, I mean anything you want just ask me about it
-- 📫 You can reach me on Discord, Panda.com#0806
+- 📫 You can reach me on Discord, j3fftw
 - ⚡ Fun fact: Did you know Panda.com is worth 13 million euro

 <p align="center">